Hiroshima Peace Memorial ParkCurrently Open [Closes at 07:00 pm]

 - Tags: Park, Landmark, Walking Area, Memorial, Monument, Family And Kids

-About Hiroshima Peace Memorial Park, Hiroshima
+Hiroshima Peace Memorial Park - Review

 The Hiroshima Peace Memorial Park, also known as the Heiwakinen Park, is a park in the middle of Hiroshima city that contains several memorials dedicated to the atomic bomb victims of Hiroshima.
 The park is a reminder of the horrific past of the city.
 Spread across over 120,000 square meters, the park is home to the Hiroshima Peace Memorial Museum, the Genbaku Dome (aka A-Bomb Dome or Hiroshima Peace Memorial) and the Children’s Peace Monument.
 The Hiroshima Peace Memorial Museum tells the history of Hiroshima with focus on the events of August 6, the day of the bombing, and its result on human life.
 On display are personal details and artefacts of the lives perished.